The Arteries of the Pelvis

 - Vaginal artery (female) – Descends to the vagina, supplying additional branches to the inferior bladder and rectum.

 - Uterine artery (female) (shown in Figure 3) – Travels within the cardinal ligament to reach the cervix, where it ascends along the lateral aspect of the uterus.
-At origin of the fallopian tubes, it anastamoses with the ovarian artery.
+At origin of the fallopian tubes, it anastomoses with the ovarian artery.
 During its course, it crosses the ureters superiorly.

 - Middle rectal artery – Travels medially to supply the distal part of the rectum.
-It also forms anastamoses with the superior rectal artery (derived from the inferior mesenteric) and the inferior rectal artery (derived from the internal pudendal)
+It also forms anastomoses with the superior rectal artery (derived from the inferior mesenteric) and the inferior rectal artery (derived from the internal pudendal)

 - Internal pudendal artery – Moves inferiorly to exit the pelvis via the greater sciatic foramen.
 Accompanied by the pudendal nerve, it then enters the perineum via the lesser sciatic foramen.
 It is the main artery responsible for the blood supply to the perineum..

 - Inferior gluteal artery – The terminal branch of the anterior trunk.
 It leaves the pelvic cavity via the greater sciatic foramen, emerging inferiorly to the piriformis muscle in the gluteal region.
 It contributes to the blood supply of the gluteal muscles and hip joint.